Hedge Selection & Installation| Seacoast NH

 The hedge you choose today shapes your landscape for the next twenty to thirty years.
-A fast-growing arborvitae creates privacy in just four years but needs annual pruning to stay manageable.
-A slow-growing yew takes seven years to fill in but requires almost no maintenance once established.
-Understanding these trade-offs before you plant saves years of frustration and expense.
+A fast-growing arborvitae creates privacy in just a few years but requires ongoing hedge trimming to remain proportional.
+A slower-growing yew takes longer to fill in yet often requires far less long-term intervention once established.
+Understanding these differences before planting prevents years of frustration and unnecessary correction.

 Why Hedges Fail